sabyrzhan/ddd-in-practice-in-java/README.md

 # Domain Driven Design in Practice in Java

-Since I specialize in Java technology not int .NET, I implemented the source code in Java while learning Pluralsight's "Domain Driven Design in Practice" course https://www.pluralsight.com/courses/domain-driven-design-in-practice
+Since I specialize in Java technology not in .NET, I implemented the source code in Java while learning Pluralsight's "Domain Driven Design in Practice" course https://www.pluralsight.com/courses/domain-driven-design-in-practice

 The technologies I used in this repo: